 What we like: Extensive brick-and-mortar presence, great customer service, and generous return policy.

-What we don’t: Brand selection sometimes is limited, particularly in winter.
+What we don’t: Brand selection is sometimes limited, particularly in winter; membership required to maximize savings.

 Seattle-based REI Co-op is the king of outdoor stores, and the vast majority of its inventory is available online.
 For everything from backpacking tents to hiking boots and mountain bikes, you won’t find many product categories or sports that REI doesn’t carry.
 In addition, their in-house line of gear from technical outerwear to mountain bikes continues to expand and impress us.
-Customers like REI’s dividend program (members receive a 10% dividend annually) and generous return policy, and REI.com offers free shipping to its stores for pickup.
-Last but not least, REI has a whopping 179 brick-and-mortar stores in 42 states and the District of Columbia, which certainly is a plus.
+Customers like REI’s dividend program (after a one-time $30 buy-in, members receive a 10% dividend annually) and generous return policy, and REI.com offers free shipping to its stores for pickup.
+Last but not least, REI has over 180 brick-and-mortar stores in 42 states and the District of Columbia, which certainly is a plus.

 In addition to gear for beginners and weekenders, REI continues to expand its offerings for those who know their way around the backcountry, including some of the niche brands that haven’t been available in years past.
-However, brand selection still is smaller than some of the retailers below, especially for winter sports.
-That said, it’s one of the easiest-to-use sites out there and REI has great customer service, both online and in person.
+However, brand selection still is smaller than some of the retailers below, especially for high-end offerings and winter sports.
+That said, it’s one of the easiest-to-use sites out there, and REI has great customer service both online and in person.
+Plus, they host several notable sales throughout the year with tons of name-brand items at significantly reduced prices (again, it often pays to be a member during these periods).
 If you’re in Seattle, make sure to stop by the flagship store, which is located right off Interstate 5 and a deserving tourist destination in its own right.

 Visit REI.com